Tourism in China: History

+After the Cultural Revolution, tourism was increasingly linked to the Four Modernizations.
 In 1977, the National Tourism Planning forum stated that the mission of tourism was to earn foreign currency to fund the Four Modernizations.
 Beginning in 1978 and 1979, Deng Xiaoping promoted the development of tourism for purposes of economic development.
 As tourism became an important means of obtaining foreign currency for the government, China emphasized its exotic qualities to international tourists.
 By 1980, China's tourism business had grown further.

 The expansion of domestic and international airline traffic and other tourist transportation facilities made travel more convenient.
 Over 250 cities and countries had been opened to foreign visitors by the mid-1980s.
 Travellers needed only valid visas or residence permits to visit 100 locations; the remaining locales required travel permits from public security departments.
 In 1985 approximately 1.4 million foreigners visited China, and nearly US$1.3 billion was earned from tourism.

 In the 1990s, a trend towards heritage tourism resulted in an increase of tourist visits to small towns across the country.

 In 2015, China was the fourth most visited country in the world, after France, United States, and Spain, with 56.9 million international tourists per year.
 In 2017, tourism contributed about CNY 8.77 trillion (US$1.45 trillion), 11.04% of the GDP, and contributed direct and indirect employment of up to 28.25 million people.
 There were 139.48 million inbound trips and five billion domestic trips.

 In 2018, the Chinese hotel industry had a pipeline of 2,500 new hotel projects.

+In 2018, China formed the Ministry of Culture and Tourism by merging the prior Ministry of Culture and the China National Tourism Administration.